USMC1941/CS111-Rutgers/Assignments_2019/07_Assignment/README.md

 The file [`Searchsort.java`](SearchSort.java) contains the implementations of several algorithms.

-1. Binary Search.
+1. *Binary Search*.
 Search for the character S using the binary search algorithm on the following array of characters:
    ```
    A E G K M O R S Z
    ```